GENIAL: Generative Design Space Exploration via Network Inversion for Low Power Algorithmic Logic Units: Design Space Exploration Framework

-\textbf{Data Augmentation:} We exploit some notable properties of digital designs to derive a data augmentation scheme.
-1) Swapping the positions of a logic unit’s input bits leaves its fundamental function unchanged.
+\textbf{Data Augmentation:} We exploit some notable properties of digital designs to derive a data augmentation scheme: \begin{enumerate}[label=\roman*., leftmargin=0.8cm] \item Swapping the positions of a logic unit’s input bits leaves its fundamental function unchanged.
 Similarly, permuting the columns of the encoding tensor does not change the logic function of the associated design.
 There are 24 possible permutations of 4 columns.

-2) Adding inverters in front of all input bits is essentially free in terms of added logic gates.
+\item Adding inverters in front of all input bits is essentially free in terms of added logic gates.
 Furthermore, the \gls{swact} depends on signal toggles, and is independent of their polarity.
-Hence, negating the encoding (by exchanging 0s and 1s) should likewise preserve the implementation cost.
+Hence, negating the encoding (by exchanging 0s and 1s) should likewise preserve the implementation cost. \end{enumerate}

 These two transformations preserve the legality of an encoding.
 Thus each known design can be augmented with $2\times24=48$ different encodings resulting in the same \gls{qor}.